prstrive/UniMVSNet/README.md

 If you find our work useful in your research please consider citing our paper:
 ```
 @inproceedings{unimvsnet,
-    title = {Rethinking Depth Estimation for Multi-View Stereo: A Unified Representation and Focal Loss},
+    title = {Rethinking Depth Estimation for Multi-View Stereo: A Unified Representation},
     author = {Peng, Rui and Wang, Rongjie and Wang, Zhenyu and Lai, Yawen and Wang, Ronggang},
     booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
     year = {2022}